dezhic/PrivacyPreservingKYC/report.md

 build ... setup --> ... phase 2 ... -> **verification key** (referred later)

 ## ZKP Workflow for zkKYC
-Now, we will illustrate the zero knowledge proof workflow using the following scenario:
+In this section, we will illustrate the zero knowledge proof workflow using the following scenario:

 - Issuer has a public DID `did_i` and has a key pair (`pub_i`, `priv_i`).
 - Holder generates a peer DID `did_hi` to interact with Issuer.